dlebansais/Sign-Up-Sign-In-Guidelines/README.md

 The date after which a transaction code is no longer valid.

 ## Priorities
-Securing a system is a compromise, between usability and protection against attacks.
+Securing a system is a trade-off, between usability and protection against attacks.
 For example, ideally a user would not have to provide a password, they would just show up and have their access granted.
 On the other hand, from the perspective of the system, a simple password is not very safe, particularly if it doesn't have to meet requirements such as minimum length.
 For a computer, a page-long password is safer than four digits!

 Here I want to state what have been my priorities when designing the system.
 This is essential because it led me to unusual choices, not recommended by other people commenting on the subject.